Safety » 8

 Four stars overall; three stars frontal; five stars side

 'Good,' frontal, side, and rear impact; 'good,' roof strength

 Crash-test scores for the 2014 Ford Edge aren't anywhere near class-leading; but its safety set is comprehensive.

-The Insurance Institute for Highway Safety calls the Edge a Top Safety Pick, with top 'good' scores in all major categories (it hasn't yet been tested in the new small overlap frontal test, however), although in federal testing its four-star overall rating and three-star frontal rating are far from segment-leading.
+The Insurance Institute for Highway Safety gives the Edge top 'good' scores in all major categories (it hasn't yet been tested in the new small overlap frontal test, however); although in federal testing its four-star overall rating and three-star frontal rating are far from segment-leading.